How I drastically improved my photography with just 2 little decisions

 It's all about the gear - wrong!

 As I saw these 2 images I was thinking about the equipment I was using 2 years ago and I realized that I was using the exact same camera and even the exact same lens.
 The only thing I replaced was my very cheap and heavy tripod, which I should have done years ago to save weight and strained nerves.
-Besides that, I learned how to use my camera, dropped into that typical HDR hole for a while, and decided to improve my post-processing afterward because I didn't like these extreme unrealistic results.
+Besides that, I learned how to use my camera, dropped into that typical HDR hole for a while, and decided to improve my post-processing afterward because I didn't like these extremely unrealistic results.
 I read so many articles, books, and everything I could find about photography, watched many YouTube channels from other professional photographers, or just tried out new things to get better.
-In retrospect I see and understand all these little "mistakes" I made and know how to fix them but the most important insight I had is: that I improved without new photography gear.
+In retrospect, I see and understand all these little "mistakes" I made and know how to fix them but the most important insight I had is: that I improved without new photography gear.
 Actually, the opposite is true as I focused on using just one single lens and on doing landscape photography only.
 The nice side effect was a much lighter backpack, which made longer trips much more enjoyable for me and left more time for getting a great shot with the equipment in my hands instead of changing lenses all the time.

 All you need for landscape photography